October 8, 2022

 IN SEARCH OF COFFEE

-For the next hour I was mostly in my head as I passed by giant mushrooms growing along the side of the trail, and spotted some beekeepers boxes on a slope.
+For the next hour, I was mostly in my head as I passed by giant mushrooms growing along the side of the trail, and spotted some bee boxes on a slope.

 I was headed up one of the day’s bigger climbs about an hour later when I caught up to Sebastian.
-He was sitting on the grass beside the road and taking a break, and seemed to be hiking solo today.
+He was sitting on the grass beside the road, taking a break, and seemed to be hiking solo today.

 I gave Sebastian a quick hello, but didn’t stop to rest beside him.
-My guidebook indicated there would be a small picnic area just ahead with a bench and a water fountain, and I wanted to make all the way there before I lost my uphill momentum.
+My guidebook indicated that there would be a small picnic area just ahead, complete with a bench and a water fountain, and I wanted to make it all the way there before I lost my uphill momentum.

-I was just finishing up my last few bite of my apple when Sebastian appeared again.
-So we spend the next hour or two hiking together as the Camino continued into the mountains.
+I was just finishing up my last few bites of my apple when Sebastian appeared again.
+So we spent the next hour or two hiking together as the Camino continued into the mountains.

 As we descended toward the tiny hamlet of Villamartin Pequeño (or Little Villamartin), I was craving a coffee like nothing else.
 But there weren’t any bars or cafes there, just a few farms and rural homes.

-The sole albergue and bar In Villamartin Grande was closed today.
-A sign was taped to the door, printed in both Spanish and English, informing pilgrims the establishment closed ‘due to illness.’
+The sole albergue and bar in Villamartin Grande was closed today.
+A sign was taped to the door, printed in both Spanish and English, informing pilgrims that the establishment closed ‘due to illness.’

-Well that sucked!
-But I really hope it they aren’t sick with Covid or anything serious.
+Well, that sucked!
+But I hope they aren’t sick with Covid or anything serious.
 One of the risks of running an albergue is the volume of pilgrims coming through with their germs each day.
-This substantially increases the business owner’s own risk of getting sick.
+This substantially increases the business owner’s risk of contracting an illness.

 So, with no other choice, Sebastián and I trudged on.
 He distracted me from my coffee yearning by telling me about the art he likes to create, and told me about the several of the museums he visited on this European trip.

 As we got closer to the next town, I noticed we’re catching and passing more pilgrims every few minutes.
-Either these folks were newcomers who were just building their stamina or they were really feeling the absence of caffeine this morning too.
+Either these folks were newcomers who were building their stamina, or they were feeling the absence of caffeine this morning, too.

-I suspect it was the prior reason.
-Few pilgrims had the time or desire to walk an entire Camino route from start to finish.
-The bulk of people who walk the Camino only do the 100 kilometers required to get their compestela.
+I suspect it was the first reason.
+Few pilgrims had the time or desire to walk the entire Camino del Norte route from start to finish.
+The bulk of people who walk any Camino only do the 100 kilometers required to get their compostela.

-But there are also other pilgrims who just pick a random spot in the middle of one of the Camino routes that coincides with how much time they have to walk.
-On the Camino Frances, I met several people who’d arrived in León and they just started walking west from there because it was convenient.
+However, some pilgrims choose a random spot along one of the Camino routes that coincides with the amount of time they have to walk.
+On the Camino Francés, I met several people who arrived in León and then started walking west from there because it was convenient.

 I suspect Ribadeo might be a similar jumping off point for people on the Camino del Norte.
 It’s a reasonable distance from Santiago (190 kilometers), but more substantial than the bare minimum of 100 kilometers.
 And it’s also the beginning of Galicia, which creates as good of an imaginary boundary as an international border.